wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/iterables/for_loops.md

 ---
 title: For loops
-sidebar_position: 5
+sidebar_position: 6
 ---

 For loops let you repeat code for each item in a sequence or iterable.
 They're one of the most powerful features in Python, allowing you to process collections of data efficiently.
-You've already seen sequences like lists, tuples, strings, sets, and ranges—for loops work with all of them.
+You've already seen sequences like [lists](./lists), [tuples](./tuples), strings, [sets](./sets), and [ranges](./ranges)—for loops work with all of them.

 ## What are for loops?